pankajb1970/terraform-code/README.md

 # terraform-code
-This is private code to build terraform code
+This is public code to build terraform code